m3rcer/m3rcer.github.io/_posts/redteaming/NtProccesHollow/2024-03-27-NtNotUnmapSection.md

 Recent Process Injection techniques like [DllNotificationInjection](https://github.com/ShorSec/DllNotificationInjection/tree/master) and [ThreadlessInject](https://github.com/CCob/ThreadlessInject) avoid the execution of common APIs that are used in thread context manipulation and execution such as SetThreadContext and ResumeThread.
 We could focus on this indicator, however for Process Hollowing in particular a good indicator to bypass is the mapping and unmapping of memory sections.
 This is peculiar to this technique while other indicators are often shared with other Process Injection techniques.

 It is possible to remove the NtUnMapViewOfSection API without breaking functionality for Process Hollowing with the only consequence being the mapped section would exist until the process terminates, in short a trade-off for bad memory management.
 Removing the NtUnMapViewOfSection API gives an interesting result where no detections were further found.
-The source change looks something like this:
+The source looks something like this:

 ```
 int main(int argc, char* argv[])